TheAlanWang/LeetMate/README.md

    export REACT_APP_API_BASE=http://localhost:8080
    ```
    The OpenAI integration stays optional; without `OPENAI_API_KEY` the app falls back to the mock reviewer.
 The frontend auto-detects the backend host (e.g., if you open `http://localhost:3000` it will call `http://localhost:8080`), so exporting `REACT_APP_API_BASE` is only required when you need to point at a completely different domain.
+   Password reset emails are logged with a link template controlled via `PASSWORD_RESET_LINK_TEMPLATE` (defaults to `http://localhost:3000/login?resetToken=%s`), so you can point the link at any frontend route.
    Hibernate runs with `spring.jpa.hibernate.ddl-auto=update`, so your dev data survives backend restarts.

 ### One Command Demo (Docker)